As the curtains fall on each football World Cup, the stadiums that once hosted the global sporting extravaganza undergo a series of pragmatic changes.

 Beyond the cheers and celebrations, these stadiums face the practical challenges of finding purpose in the post-tournament landscape.

-Here we look at the state of stadiums following the World Cups in Brazil and Qatar and aim to understand how they fit into post-tournament society.
+Here we look at the state of stadiums following the World Cups in Brazil and Qatar and look ahead to the plans for the stadiums that will be used at the 2026 World Cup in the USA, Canada and Mexico.

-What will happen to the Qatar World Cup stadiums?
+What has happened to the Qatar World Cup stadiums?

 The 2022 World Cup in Qatar has left behind a legacy of architectural brilliance with seven state-of-the-art stadiums.
 As the tournament bid farewell, attention turned to Qatar's apparent commitment to a sustainable future for these World Cup stadiums.